SideQuest live in 30 minutes.

 About 60 seconds in, the installer pauses and asks for your license key.
 Copy it from your welcome email, paste it in when prompted, press ReturnEnter.
 The installer saves the key.

-When it finishes you see All done and your tier (Free, Starter, etc.).
-The installer also adds qb-distributor-mcp to your PATH.
+When it finishes you see All done and your tier (Free, Solo, Growth, or Scale).
+The installer adds sidequest to your PATH (the legacy name qb-distributor-mcp is still aliased for installs from before v0.15.15).

 Step 2 · Connect QuickBooks via our hosted helper page (3 min)